What Is CBN (Cannabinol)?

 Prominent cannabis researcher Dr. Ethan Russo has concluded that CBN may have sedative effects when combined with THC and certain terpenes [5].

-For this reason, we only offer CBN products in full spectrum, and THC-free broad spectrum extracts to increase the overall effects of CBN.
+For this reason, we only offer CBN products in full spectrum & THC-free broad spectrum extracts to increase the overall effects of CBN.

 Learn More